Jacopo Costa’s quick guide to social network analysis in combating organised crime and trafficking

 - And ultimately – which nodes must we target to disrupt the network and break it down permanently?

 It's also valuable to look at how criminal networks interact with each other.
-The image above, for example, depicts overlapping networks of gambling rings and individuals linked to recent corruption scandals in Italy.

 What goes into the analysis?